lestrrat-go/helium/README.md

 # What on earth?

 This is an exercise in rewriting libxml2 in its entirety in Go.
+Why?
+I've run into performance blockers while using cgo and libxml2, and I couldn't squeeze out that last drop of performance out of it.
+Also, there was also [this](https://github.com/golang/go/issues/13400), which I thought was a shame to not be able to handle XML using pure Go.

+So I started -- and I still have a long way to go.

 # SYNOPSIS